 2. Skived Heat Sinks

-Skived heat sinks feature a series of tightly packed fins on a base that has been manufactured in one piece of metal which results in minimal thermal resistance.
+Skived heat sinks feature a series of tightly packed fins on a base that has been manufactured in one piece of metal, which results in minimal thermal resistance.
 They are used in applications with high airflow and minimal space.
-This is the most cost-effective and reliable way of producing heat sinks.
+Skiving offers a balance between performance and cost, especially for high-density fin designs in moderate production volumes.
 Skived heat sinks are made out of copper or aluminum.
 The maximum width of a skived heat sink is approximately 400 mm with a height of 200 mm.
 However, the length of the heat sink is only bound by the length of the copper bar that is used.
 Skived heat sinks have a dissipation capacity of around 1.5–2 times that of a bonded or soldered heat sink.

 3. Extruded Heat Sinks